DC293/DC293.github.io/_machine-learning/Multiple-linear-regression.md

   <img src="/assets/images/test_set_v_model_prediction.png" alt="Engine Size vs Horse Power" width="500">
 </p>

 As with linear regression, we can view our coefficient and intercept, however, because weve used multiple independant variables, we will have multiple coefficients.
 What can we take from these coefficients?
-Coefficients that are larger imply they have a greater influence on the dependant variable.
+Coefficients that are larger imply they have a greater impact on the model fit.
+Though, just because they have a large impact doesnt mean they are good for the model fitting.
+Below, we have plotted the correlations for each of the variables against the price.

 <p align="center">
   <img src="/assets/images/assessing_relationships.png" alt="Engine Size vs Horse Power" width="500">
 </p>

-Evaluating our graphs, it appears engine size, horse power, city mpg and highway mpg have the biggest influence on our price.
-Engine location also carries some weight, however the data for cars with rear engines is limited.
+fueltype and enginelocation have the largest coefficients however, evaluating our graphs, it appears engine size, horse power, city mpg and highway mpg have the best correlation.

 ## Residual analysis
 To assess our model accuracy, we need a method to measure the distance of our prediction from our true values.
 One technique we can use is residual analysis.
 We can think of residual analysis as: